BrunoZell/AskFi.Sdk/docs/runtime/overview.md

 Iterates all _Captured Observation_ in the _Perspecive Sequence_ from latest to earliest and runs the _Strategy_ on it.

-The `Scene` passed into the _Strategy_ is a lazily evaluated and cached wrapper around the _Perspective Sequence_.
+The `Context` passed into the _Strategy_ is a lazily evaluated and cached wrapper around the _Perspective Sequence_.

-While the strategy is executing, it calls `Sdk.ISceneQueries` to inspect object instance references.
+While the strategy is executing, it calls `Sdk.IContextQueries` to inspect object instance references.
 Each call references an `Sdk.Interpreter`.
-The implementation behind `Sdk.ISceneQueries` iterates through the _Perspective Sequence_ data structure, runs _Interpreters_ on `Sdk.Observation`s, and caches results.
+The implementation behind `Sdk.IContextQueries` iterates through the _Perspective Sequence_ data structure, runs _Interpreters_ on `Sdk.Observation`s, and caches results.

-Scene index:
+Context index:

 ```
 cid<captured-observation> -> code<interpreter> =